What Are Your Appeal Options?

 Interlocutory appeal means an appeal in the middle, or while is case is still pending.

 Trial judges make many rulings over the life of a criminal case.
-Judges rule on whether or not to allow evidence into the case as well as rulings on motions.
+Judges rule on whether or not to allow evidence at trial as well as rulings on pretrial motions and other issues.

-A lawyer can challenge all of these decisions through the interlocutory appeals process.
+A lawyer can challenge a pretrial decisions through the interlocutory appeals process.
 The reason for this type of appeal is to prevent an interlocutory decision from preventing a defendant from receiving a fair trial.

 There are restrictions for interlocutory appeals because courts do not want factional litigation.